 This statement sets out Safetell Limited’s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities during the financialyear May 2019 to April 2020.

 As part of the Physical Security sector, the organisation recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
 The organisation is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.

 Human Trafficking: the recruitment, transportation, transfer, harbouring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person for the purpose of exploitation.

 Forced Labour: all work or service, not voluntarily performed, that is obtained from an individual under the threat of force or penalty.

 Harmful Child Labour: consists of the employment of children that is economically exploitative, or is likely to be hazardous to, or interfere with, the child’s education, or to be harmful to the child’s health, or physical, mental, spiritual, moral, or social development.

 This statement covers the activities of Safetell Limited:

 The Company is principally engaged in the design, manufacture and supply of products and services for the security of assets and personnel.
 The Company comprises of two divisions: